Nerve Damage Injury Lawyer in Houston

 Motor Vehicle Accidents

-• Car accidents are a common cause of nerve damage.
-The spinal cord is a common cause of nerve root irritation and damage, whether a fractured vertebrae or a damaged disc.
+- Car accidents are a common cause of nerve damage.
+The spinal cord is a common cause of nerve root irritation and damage, whether from a fractured vertebra or a damaged disc.

-• Motorcycle crashes often lead to catastrophic injuries due to the lack of protection for the rider.
-The severity of the injury from these motorcycle crashes commonly causes some type of nerve damage related to the other injuries received in the crash.
+- Motorcycle crashes often lead to catastrophic injuries due to the lack of protection for the rider.
+The severity of the injury from these motorcycle crashes commonly causes some nerve damage related to the other injuries received in the crash.

-• Semi-truck crashes big rig accidents due to the size and weight of an 18-wheeler usually lead to more serious injuries such as damaged nerves.
+- Semi-truck crashes, also known as big rig accidents, are often caused by the size and weight of an 18-wheeler, which can lead to more serious injuries, such as nerve damage.

 Work Injuries